benkeen/grunt-search/README.md

 - *outputExaminedFiles*: (optional) a boolean - default to `false`).
 Sometimes it's not totally clear what files are being matched by the file globbing.
 When this option is set to `true`, the generated output file contains a list of the files that had been examined.
+- *scopeMatchToFile*: (optional) a boolean - default to `false`.
+Determines if match should be scoped to line or file.
+For example, when `true` passed as parameter it all matches would be hanled for files and parameters for *onMatch* and *logCondition* would be passed as `{ file: "", line: [X, X], match: ["", ""] }` per one for each file where one or multiple matches was occured
 - *onComplete*: (optional) a function.
 This is called when all file searching is complete.
 It's passed a single parameter.
 An object of the following format: `{ numMatches: N, matches: {} }`.
 The matches property is an object of filename => array of matches.
 Note: this function doesn't get called in the event of a fatal error (i.e. a required options parameter wasn't properly included).
 - *onMatch*: (optional) a function.
 This is called after each match is made.
 It's passed a single parameter - an object with the following structure: `{ file: "", line: X, match: "" }`
+- *logCondition*: (optional) a function.
+This is called to check if this match should be included in output.
+It's passed a single parameter - an object with the following structure: `{ file: "", line: X, match: "" }`.
+If this function returns `true` match would be included, if function return `false` - not.

 Note: if either of the required parameters are omitted, the build will fail.